House of Commons of Northern Ireland: Electoral system

 The Government of Ireland Act required that elections to the House of Commons be by the single transferable vote (STV) electoral system first introduced in Ireland by the Local Government (Ireland) Act 1919.
-Its inclusion in the 1920 Government of Ireland Act was deliberate.
+Its inclusion in the Government of Ireland Act 1920 was deliberate.
 It was intended to provide electoral opportunities for non-Unionists.
 (A similar legal requirement had been set for Northern Ireland's sister state, the non-operative Southern Ireland, and also existed in the Irish Free State.)

 Under the Act the Parliament of Northern Ireland was given the legislative power to alter the electoral system from three years after its first meeting.
 The use of STV was criticised strongly among the grassroots of the governing Ulster Unionist Party, who viewed it as "un-British" (apart from four university constituencies, the rest of the United Kingdom used first past the post).
 The loss of eight seats by the UUP in the second parliamentary election caused a major row within the party.
 Rather than deal with questions as to why it faced declining popularity the party replaced STV by the non-proportional (and so less helpful to minorities) first past the post.
 However STV was retained for the election of the four MPs from Queens University.

 The Opposition

-The creation of Northern Ireland had been opposed both by many Unionists and all Nationalists, all of whom, like Unionist leader Sir Edward Carson, were opposed to the Partition of Ireland.
+The creation of Northern Ireland had been opposed both by many Unionists and all Nationalists, all of whom, like Unionist leader Sir Edward Carson, were opposed to the partition of Ireland.
 While Unionists within Northern Ireland became reconciled to their form of home rule, Nationalists remained alienated from the structures of the state and pursued an abstentionist policy.
 The Nationalist Party, the main Nationalist party in Northern Ireland, which claimed descent from the pre-partition Irish Parliamentary Party, boycotted the Parliament entirely until 1925, and individual members boycotted at points thereafter.
 Other parties, notably the Northern Ireland Labour Party, did however take their seats.
-The absence of the main opposition party from parliament led to accusations of in effect "one party rule".
+The absence of the main opposition party from parliament led to accusations of in effect "one-party rule".

-For many years the most effective opposition came from various independent Unionists, most notably Tommy Henderson (served 1925–1953) who was famous for his near ten hour speech on the Appropriation Bill in May 1936.
+For many years the most effective opposition came from various independent Unionists, most notably Tommy Henderson (served 1925–1953) who gave a near-ten-hour speech on the Appropriation Bill in May 1936.